 My Whatsapp is not backing up Android 💥

-1. Excluding videos
+1. Excluding Videos

-Whatsapp allows us to choose whether or not to include videos in our backup.
-Too many videos can occupy too much space, which could cause Whatsapp backup to become stuck.
-You can fix this by going to Whatsapp "Settings" >> "Chats" >> "Chat Backup" to disable there the include video feature.
+WhatsApp allows us to choose whether to include videos in our backup.
+An excess of videos can consume too much space, potentially causing the WhatsApp backup to stall.
+You can address this by navigating to WhatsApp "Settings" >> "Chats" >> "Chat Backup" and there, disable the include video option.

-2. Linked Google account in Whatsapp
+2. Linked Google Account in WhatsApp

-First, make sure that your Whatsapp is linked to an active Google account.
-Go to "Settings" >> "Chats" >> "Chat-Backup" and click on the "Account" section.
-You can either create an account, or switch to another one from this page.
+Ensure that your WhatsApp is linked to an active Google account.
+Go to "Settings" >> "Chats" >> "Chat Backup" and tap on the "Account" section.
+From this page, you can either create a new account or switch to a different one.

-3. Stop the Beta Program
+3. Exiting the Beta Program

-5. Clear cache
+5. Clear Cache

-6. Delete backups on Google Drive
+6. Deleting Backups on Google Drive

 7. Google Play Services